modprods/grapho-user-guide/README.md

     * Virtual Box
     * VMWare

+[Contact us](https://mod.studio/where/) to discuss how we can accomodate any new infrastructure requirements not on this list.

-The default Grapho Machine is a Linux Debian instance serving LXC Containers that is based roughly on the [Academy Software Foundation's VFX Reference Platform](https://vfxplatform.com/).
+The default Grapho Machine is currently a Linux Debian instance that hosts LXC Containers based on the [Academy Software Foundation's VFX Reference Platform](https://vfxplatform.com/).

 Return to [Table of Contents](#table-of-contents).